-In 1947, Wat Paknam became a well-known Dhamma school of Bhasicharoen District in Thonburi Province.
+In 1947.
+Wat Paknam became a well-known Dhamma school of Bhasicharoen District Thonburi Province.
 The school was directed by PraKruPhipatDhamkanee who was the principal (later on he was promoted to the rank of PraphipatDhamkanee).
-The school provided non-vocational education, Dhamma study for laypeople, Dhamma study for monks and novice monks, and Pali language up to level 6.
+The school provided nonvocational education, Dhamma study for laypeople, Dhamma study for monks and novice monks, and Pali language up to level 6.
 There was no instruction for the more advanced level since there was no instructor.
-For those who wished to study in a higher level, Luang Por would send them to other temples such as WatPrayurawong, WatAnongkaram, WatKalyanamitr, WatPrachetuphon, and WatMahadhatu.
+For those who wished to study in a higher level, Luang Por would send them to other temples such WatPrayurawong, as WatKalyanamitr.
+WatAnongkaram, WatPrachetuphon, and WatMahadhatu.

-Luang Por did not manage to provide education for members of Wat Paknam only, he also promoted education for monks and novice monks at other temples when PraPimoldham (Choy Tanadhatto, Pali Scholar Level 9) wished to provide education to members of monastic community by establishing a university according to the wish of His Majesty King Rama V who aimed to provide advanced education to monks so they could gain profound understanding and knowledge that would Dhamma.
-The benefit the propagation of university is known as 'Mahachulalongkornrajavidhayalaya.'
+Luang Por did not manage to provide education for members of Wat Paknam only, he also promoted education for monks and novice monks at other temples when PraPimoldham (Choy Tanadhatto, Pali Scholar Level 9) wished to provide education to members of monastic community by establishing a university according to the wish of His Majesty King Rama V who aimed to provide advanced education to monks so they could gain profound understanding and knowledge that would benefit the propagation of Dhamma.
+The university is known as 'Mahachulalongkornrajavidhayalaya.'

-Joining the Establishment of Mahachulalongkornrajavidayala University planned to establish the university at WatMahadhatu.
+Joining the Establishment of Mahachulalongkornrajavidayala University

+In the beginning, the monastic order was not ready to fulfill the wish of His Majesty in establishing a university.
+Until the Most Venerable PraPimoldham had become the abbot of WatMahadhatu. planned establish the university to WatMahadhatu.
 However, this was a national project that requires much fund and qualified human resources.
 So, the Most Venerable was quite worried.
 He had called for a meeting of senior monks to brain storm on fund raising and finding human resources.
 Although Luang Por was not a Pali scholar in an advanced level or held high monastic rank, but he was also asked to attend the university establishment meeting since he was well known for being a visionary person whose works in education was vital.